 When you start a new job, make sure to take advantage of all insurance benefits, even if it costs.
-Getting it through them will be cheapest, since they have access to group discounts.
+Getting it through them will be the cheapest since they have access to group discounts.

 2. Transition your 401k into an IRA – it’s REALLY easy